Line lasing in a two-dimensional lattice of orbital photonic resonators: Lasing in line modes

-where \( I_{\mathrm{H}} \) and \( I_{\mathrm{V}} \) are the intensities measured in the horizontal and vertical linear polarization basis, respectively.
-Above threshold, the DOLP remains constant and very close to 1, see Fig.~\ref{fig3}(c).
+In this equation, \( I_{\mathrm{H}} \) and \( I_{\mathrm{V}} \) are the emitted intensities measured in the horizontal and vertical linear polarization basis, respectively, at the energy of the lasing mode.
+Above threshold, the DOVP of the lasing mode remains constant and very close to 1.

 Similar results are observed for an excitation spot aligned along any other of the horizontal and vertical lines of the orbital Lieb lattice.
 An example of lasing under excitation along a vertical line is shown in Fig.~\ref{fig5}(b).
 In this case, the lasing emission is polarized in the horizontal direction (perpendicular to the excited line, see Figs.~\ref{fig5}(c)-(d)), which is consistent with the observations of Fig.~\ref{fig3}.
-Similar results are observed in experiments in other $sp$ Lieb lattices fabricated in the same wafer (see Supplemental Material).
+The same behavior is found experimentally in other $sp$ Lieb lattices fabricated on the same wafer (see Supplemental Material).

-The reasons for the lasing mode to select a linear polarization perpendicular to the lasing line are related to the local blueshift created by the loss of strong coupling under the excitation spot.
-The local blueshift of the excited line into the gap induces a lateral photonic confinement.
-This confinement results in the splitting of modes with linear polarizations along and perpendicular to the line due to the polarization dependent penetration of the photonic field at the sides of the confined line.
-As the lateral spread of the line modes depends on their linear polarization, modes with different polarizations may couple differently to the excitation spot and have different gains.